jtcasablanca/workbench-example-agentic-rag/README.md

 6. Start chatting.

 ## Deep Dive

+> **Note** This assumes you've done the **Get Started** steps.

 #### Using a Self-Hosted Endpoint

-If you want to run your own models on your own GPUs, you will need to setup containerized endpoints and then connect them to the RAG application.
+Each component in the pipeline can be configured to use a self-hosted endpoint.
+This lets you use your own models on your own GPUs, but requires you to setup endpoints and then connect them to the RAG application.

 This requires some manual steps, but if you are relatively familiar with containers and NVIDIA software, it shouldn't be too bad.

 #### Prerequisites for Using a Self-Hosted Endpoint